openvinotoolkit/geti-sdk/README.md

 The `deployment.save` method will save the deployment to the folder named 'dummy_project', on the local disk.
 The deployment can be reloaded again later using `Deployment.from_folder('dummy_project')`.

-### Examples
-The [examples](/examples/README.md) folder contains example scripts, showing various usecases for the package.

-In addition, the [notebooks](/notebooks/README.md) folder contains jupyter notebooks with more example use cases for the `sc-api-tools` package.

 ## Supported features
 What is supported: